From NBC's 'Today' show to The Hill, pizza aisle at Woodman's goes viral

 Chris Zelch of Nestle’s frozen pizzas division told the Appleton Post-Crescent in 2019 that Wisconsin is the largest per-capita consumer of the brand’s frozen pizzas, which include DiGiorno, Tombstone, Jacks, Stouffer’s and California Pizza Kitchen, among others.

-"His working theory on why we have a taste for frozen pizza traces back to Norwegian immigrants settling in the Badger State," the story said.
-Zelch said Norway is the only country where people eat more frozen pizza per capita than the United States.
+“His working theory on why we have a taste for frozen pizza traces back to Norwegian immigrants settling in the Badger State,” the story said.
+Zelch said Norway is the only country where people eat more frozen pizza per capita than the U.S.

 Clint Woodman, president of the Janesville-based supermarket chain, told NBC for its Oct.
 17 story that the stores carry more than 100,000 items.
 “Price and variety is our niche.”